After graduating from Iowa State University in 2007 with a Bachelor's degree in Genetics, Rachel worked as

 University of Utah where she had the opportunity to work on influenza transmission, cancer patient outcomes

 and worked in the Galápagos studying the relationship between mosquitos and avian malaria.
 Rachel graduated

 with a Master's in Public Health in 2013.
-The University of Wisconsin Madison followed, allowing her to
+A PhD in Epidemiology from the University of Wisconsin Madison followed, allowing her to

 study vector-borne disease transmission with a focus on local climactic variability in Ecuador in

 collaboration with local hospitals.
-She is currently working on her dissertation: Seasonality of Dengue Fever
+She completed her dissertation: Seasonality of Dengue Fever

-in Rural Ecuador and expects to complete her studies in the spring of 2018.
+in Rural Ecuador in the spring of 2018.

-Rachel currently resides in Madison, Wisconsin with her husband, their greyhound, and 4 chickens.
-She enjoys traveling, reading, and nearly any outdoor activity, from canoeing to ice climbing.
+Rachel currently resides in Machala, Ecuador with her husband, their two greyhounds, and a cat.
+She enjoys traveling, reading, knitting, puzzles, and nearly any outdoor activity, from canoeing to ice climbing.